 4. Detach serter from pedestal.
 To detach serter from pedestal, grip serter as shown, with thumb on thumb print on serter.
-With other hand, place two fingers on pedestal arms and slowly pull serter straight up.
-Note: Make sure that pedestal is firmly on table before pulling serter away.
-Warning: Do not detach pedestal from serter in mid-air as this may damage sensor.
+With other hand, place two fingers on pedestal arms, and slowly pull serter straight up.

-Fingers NOT holding green buttons
+Fingers are NOT holding the side buttons.